Creutzfeldt–Jakob disease: Epidemiology

 The intensity of CJD surveillance increases the number of reported cases, often in countries where CJD epidemics have occurred in the past and where surveillance resources are greatest.
 An increase in surveillance and reporting of CJD is most likely in response to BSE and vCJD.
-Possible factors contributing to an increase of CJD incidence are an aging population, population increase, clinician awareness, and more accurate diagnostic methods.
+Possible factors contributing to an increase in CJD incidence are an aging population, population increase, clinician awareness, and more accurate diagnostic methods.
 Since CJD symptoms are similar to other neurological conditions, it is also possible that CJD is mistaken for stroke, acute nephropathy, general dementia, and hyperparathyroidism.